xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-answer-key/04-Exercise-3-Creating-and-using-task-modules-in-Microsoft-Teams.md

 1. Create a folder named **pages** in the **service** folder.

-1. To follow the below steps to create 1 html file in the **pages** folder.
+1. Now you need to create the following HTML file in the **pages** folder.

-    1. Create a file named **youtube.html**, and then copy the following code to the file.
+    1. Create a file named **youtube.html** and copy the following code to the file.

     ```html
     <!DOCTYPE html>